 With this technology, we are able to improve the overall bathroom experience though smart soap and water management, toilet and urinal flushing solutions and our light-based bathroom cubicle occupancy management system.
 These solutions are geared towards meeting sustainability goals by understanding resource usage and cleaning schedules.
 This analysis enables our customers to improve their bathroom management and improve customer and staff satisfaction.

-For the latest hygiene trends subscribe to our blog.
+For the latest hygiene trends, tips, advice, and updates, make sure to subscribe to our blog.